There’s nothing better than packing up the clubs and hitting the road to play the best courses the world has to offer.

 Testing Protocol & Criteria Used For Evaluation

-Travel covers, cases, and bags are only as good as their durability.
-If you use a travel bag for air travel, the bag has to withstand the punishment of being thrown into compartments, riding along the conveyor belt that throws the bag in with other luggage, and general wear and tear along the way.
+Travel covers, cases, and golf travel bags are only as good as their durability.
+If you use travel bags for air travel, the bag has to withstand the punishment of being thrown into compartments, riding along the conveyor belt that throws travel bags in with other luggage, and general wear and tear along the way.

 Since golfers have two choices, soft and hard case, for their travel bags, it is vital to determine what each can bring in terms of durability.
 USA Today states that soft cases are “ideal for golfers who do the majority of their traveling by car rather than airplane.”
 On the other hand, hard cases “provide more protection, but are much heavier.”